lexemmens/podman-maven-plugin/README.md

 |--------------------------|---------|----------|--------------------|-------------|
 | tlsVerify                | Boolean | N        | -                  | Allows explicit control of TLS Verification |
 | root                     | String  | N        | -                  | Controls the storage location that Podman should use when building containers |

+###### Note on setting a custom root storage location
+When using a custom root storage location for Podman, please be aware that it is mandatory to configure the `clean` mojo, if the custom Podman storage location is set to be the target directory.
+This has to do with Podman storing its containers and layers under a different user id, related to the current user.
+This prevents a user from (accidentally) deleting these files.
+As a result, the `mvn clean` goal will fail if this plugin's `clean` mojo is not invoked first.
+The `clean` mojo of this plugin will effectively call a `buildah unshare rm -rf` on the custom storage location.

 ##### Image Configuration Options
 The tables below explains the configuration options for container images that were used in the example above: